0xshadow-dev/blog/src/data/blog/backend-engineering-with-axum/axum-jwt-access-token.md

 Two reasons:
 1. Token could be valid but user account was deleted
 2. We want current username, bio, etc.

+> By doing this, we are doing the same thing as session based auth, where we are doing db lookup per request.
+We could've skipped this and make it truely stateless jwt auth but for learning purposes, I thought I should keep the DB lookup.
+In future article, we might remove this.

 ```rust
 let user = app_state.user_repository